 The only things that may be separate from these fee's are new requirements, such as projects or new equipment.

-This typically means the support agreement will either be capped to a certain number of hours per month, or may be 'unlimited' with checks at regular intervals to ensure hours are not being abused, per say.
+This typically means the support agreement will either be capped to a certain number of hours per month, or may be 'unlimited' with checks at regular intervals to ensure hours are not being over used.